nicsuzor/wikijuris/ausip/trade-mark-overview.markdown

 ## Introduction to Trade Marks

 As noted above, trade mark law is governed by the _Trade Marks Act 1995_ (Cth) (_TMA_).
-Trade mark protection gives the registered owner the exclusive right to use the trade mark or authorise another person to use the trade mark in relation to the goods or services in which it is registered.
+Trade mark protection gives the registered owner the exclusive right to use the trade mark or authorise another person to use the trade mark in relation to the goods or services in relation to which it is registered.
 These exclusive rights include the right to obtain relief if the trade mark has been infringed.[^AUTOREPLACEDTMAs20ENDREPLACE] Trade mark law overcomes some of the limitations of passing off.

 [^AUTOREPLACEDTMAs20ENDREPLACE]: _TMA_ s 20